 Let me start, though.

-I gotta set the table.
+I got to set the table.

-I cannot tell you the degree to which I am frustrated with Republicans, that they what the damage that they are doing and have done to themselves is incalculable.
+I cannot tell you the degree to which I am frustrated with Republicans that they, what the damage that they are doing and have done to themselves is incalculable.

-It's it is so stupid what they have done here with healthcare.
+It is so stupid what they have done here with healthcare.

 You know, for eight long years, it's been about repeal and replace.